drorventura/HERE-Mobility-Demand-API-Developer-Guide/DemandDevGuide_GettingStarted.md

 * **Token** - the authentication token supplied by HERE
 * **Timeout** - the number of seconds the Marketplace should wait when calling the webhook, before a timeout is declared

->**Note:** You must supply webhook details for each of your applications, and for both Sandbox and Production environments.
+>**Note:** You should supply webhook details for each of your applications, and for both Sandbox and Production environments.